CanExport SMEs - Applicant’s guide

 9.3 Amendment to the funding agreement

 It is possible for recipients of contribution funding to request a formal change to the terms of their funding agreement.
-However, we only consider amendments on an extraordinary basis when applicants provide a strong rationale.
+Only one amendment per project is permitted.

-- has a signed contribution agreement
+- recipient has a signed contribution agreement

-- has submitted at least one claim
+- at least one claim has been submitted

-- has not been granted an amendment previously for the same project
+- Project has not been previously amended

 Knowing when to request an amendment